usnistgov/800-63-3/sp800-63b/cover.md

 </div>

-These guidelines provide technical requirements for Federal agencies implementing digital identity services are not intended to constrain the development or use of standards outside of this purpose.
-These guidelines focus on the remote authentication of subjects interacting with government systems over open networks, establishing that a given claimant is a subscriber that has previously authenticated.
+These guidelines provide technical requirements for Federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
+These guidelines focus on the remote authentication of subjects interacting with government systems over open networks, establishing that a given claimant is a subscriber who has been previously authenticated.
 The result of the authentication process may be used locally by the system performing the authentication or may be asserted elsewhere in a federated identity system.
 This document defines technical requirements for each of the three authenticator assurance levels.
 This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

 <div class="text-center" markdown="1">